JackFishxxx/NeuralTextureTraining/README.md

 - **This project**
   - Does **not** rely on CoopVec or CoopMat.
 Instead, it is implemented directly with PyTorch and tiny-cuda-nn, making it simpler and easier to understand.
   - Provides **full UE5 plugin integration**: Neural Textures can be imported as custom resources (similar to PNG/JPG) and directly sampled in the material system.
   - Supports the entire pipeline of training, quantization, and export, suitable for both research and production use.

+# UE Plugin Integration

+We provide a full Unreal Engine plugin integration for NeuralTexture, tested on Unreal Engine 5.5 (other engine versions may require minor adjustments).
+With the plugin, Neural Textures can be imported as custom assets (similar to PNG/JPG) and sampled directly in the Material system.
+The runtime inference is executed fully in shaders (no CUDA / PyTorch required).

+## Full UE Project Source (Access Required)

+For a complete Unreal Engine project with full plugin support, please refer to [JackFishxxx/UnrealEngine](https://github.com/JackFishxxx/UnrealEngine/tree/5.5.1-ntc).
+Note that this repository is forked from EpicGames' Unreal Engine source repository.
+Therefore, it inherits EpicGames access restrictions.
+You must have Unreal Engine GitHub access (i.e., your GitHub account has joined the EpicGames organization) before you can view or clone it.

+If you do not have access yet, follow [EpicGames' official guide](https://www.unrealengine.com/en-US/ue-on-github) or [Doc of downloading source code](https://dev.epicgames.com/documentation/en-us/unreal-engine/downloading-source-code-in-unreal-engine) to link your Epic Games account with GitHub and accept the organization invitation.

 # Pipeline